alexiscreuzot/Flamingo/README.md

 ## Purpose
 I'm an avid reader of Hacker News, which to me is one of the best news aggregator in relation to my interests (Tech, Science, World News).
 HN as some flaws though :
 - It's ugly as hell
-- It only show titles and source
-- Overall, it's not very appealing
+- It doesn't provide any excerpt or summary
+- There are no images
+- There are no indicator of article length

-The purpose of this project is to provide the best experience possible for reading HN top stories.
+The purpose of this project is to provide the best experience possible for reading HN top stories, similar to what Medium offers.
 I've open-sourced both the code and the design file (.sketch).

 You can find this app on the AppStore here : https://itunes.apple.com/app/id817164332